Exchangeability type properties of asset prices: Hedging multi-asset barrier options

-We assume for a moment that jumps cannot cross the barrier, e.g.\ being the case in the Black--Scholes setting.
-Then we can hedge the claim $X_{\mathrm{qsp}}$ by taking the following positions in the European weighted quanto-spread options
+We again assume for a moment that jumps cannot cross the barrier, e.g.\ being the case in the Black--Scholes setting.
+By similar arguments as in Example~\ref{sec:gen-hedge}, we can hedge the claim $Y_{\mathrm{qsp}}$ by taking the following positions in the European weighted quanto-spread options